Dear Friends of AIM,

 To address our second goal of raising awareness, we have initiated several promising initiatives.
 I am particularly proud of our awareness program in Monterey County schools.
 AIM’s school campaign provides a positive platform for youth to talk about mental health without stigma.
 We have also held a number of community-based awareness events, both at the local level in Monterey and elsewhere in California.
 As AIM grows, we will be expanding our awareness programs even further.
 With over 25% of our youth struggling in some way with their mental health, we aim to put the entire nation on notice of the dire nature of the epidemic our children are facing.

-Chances are that you have never been asked to donate money to help find cures for ADHD, depression, anxiety, bipolar disorder, schizophrenia, OCD…..Now we are asking.
-Please donate or get involved as a volunteer.
+Chances are that you have never been asked to donate to help find cures and raise awareness for ADHD, depression, anxiety, bipolar disorder, schizophrenia, OCD, or other mental disorders afflicting our youth.
+Now I am asking.

 I remain a dedicated volunteer to the cause of youth mental health, but I can’t do it without your support.
 No less than Martin Luther King III, the son of MLK Jr, recently called the campaign for mental health “the civil rights movement of today.”
 Please consider joining me in AIM’s campaign on behalf of our nation’s youth.